Cities are dynamic and stimulating places, but their residents have a much higher rate of mental illness than the rest of the population.

 The risks around us

-In their study, Meyer-Lindenberg and van den Bosch reviewed many substances and factors "suspected" of affecting.
-Some (such as pollen) do not show enough correlation with depression.
-Others, on the other hand, have a direct correlation such as heavy metals (lead above all), pesticides, bisphenol A (plastic, food containers, even baby bottles!), And noise pollution.
+In their study Meyer-Lindenberg and van den Bosch reviewed many substances and factors "suspected" of having an influence.
+Some (like pollen) do not they show enough correlations with depression.
+Others have a direct correlation such as heavy metals (lead above all), pesticides, bisphenol A (plastic, food containers, even baby bottles!), and noise pollution.

 We are (also) what we breathe

-It is clear that living in the city does not put us directly and certainly on the path of madness, the researchers specify: mental disorders arise from a complex interplay of genetic predispositions, personal events and environmental factors.
-What is certain is that the risk increases considerably and in proportion to the crowding and pollution of urban areas.
+It is clear that living in the city does not put us directly and certainly on the path of madness, the researchers specify: mental disorders arise from a complex interaction of genetic predispositions, personal events and environmental factors.
+What is certain is that the risk increases considerably and proportionally to crowding and pollution in urban areas.

-How this "induction" occurs is still not entirely clear: some studies show that the environment damages us at a neuronal or chemical level, altering the relationship with crucial substances such as serotonin: in the youngest they would prevent its normal production.
+How this "induction" occurs is not yet entirely clear: some studies show that the environment damages us on a neuronal or chemical level, altering the relationship with crucial substances such as serotonin: in younger people they would prevent the its normal production.

 The force of nature

 On the contrary, studies show the positive impact of a more natural context: research in this regard is many and extensive.
-In a recent one, scientists have verified how contact with a natural environment reduces the recurrence of obsessive thoughts underlying anxiety and depression.
-Same thing for what concerns the walks in natural contexts, which calm the brain activity in regions such as the perigenual anterior cingulate court, involved in the regulation of emotions and the main "victim" of many substances among those examined.
+In a recent study, scientists verified how contact with a natural environment reduces the recurrence of obsessive thoughts that cause anxiety and depression.
+Same thing as far as it concerns the walks in natural contexts, which calm brain activity in regions such as the perigenual anterior cingulate cortex, involved in the regulation of emotions and main "victim" of many substances among those examined.

 What to do?